Hardy Amies (fashion house)

-Hardy Amies London (Limited) is a UK-based fashion house specializing in modern luxury menswear.
+Hardy Amies London Limited was a UK-based fashion house specializing in modern luxury menswear.

 Sir Hardy Amies founded the house in 1946.
-He was one of the pioneers of the ready-to-wear menswear market in the 1950s and 1960s.
+He was involved in the ready-to-wear menswear market in the 1950s and 1960s.

 Amies was commissioned to create high-profile specialized clothing for customers, including the British World cup and Olympic teams, Stanley Kubrick for 2001: A Space Odyssey, and Queen Elizabeth II.

 The fashion house has changed ownership several times throughout its history and, for a time, was the property of Fung Capital.

 In 2018, the company went into administration for a second time.
-The Savile Row store was closed in March 2019, and Hackett London took over the space in June as its flagship store.
+The Savile Row store was closed in March 2019 and Hackett London took over the space in June as its flagship store.

 History

-Sir Hardy Amies, KCVO (17 July 1909 – 5 March 2003), was born Edwin Amies in Maida Vale, London.
+Sir Hardy Amies, KCVO (17 July 1909 – 5 March 2003) was born Edwin Hardy Amies in Maida Vale, London.
 His father worked for the London County Council, and his mother was a saleswoman for Madame Gray at Machinka & May, London.
-In his teens, he adopted his mother's maiden name, Hardy – and always cited her as the inspiration for his chosen professional path.
+In his teens, he adopted his mother's maiden name (Hardy) and always cited her as the inspiration for his chosen professional path.

 Amies was educated at Brentwood School, Essex, leaving in 1927.
 Although his father wanted him to attend Cambridge University, it was his ambition to become a journalist.
 His father relented and arranged for a meeting between his son and R. D. Blumenfeld, the editor of the Daily Express.
 His father was mortified when Blumenfeld suggested his son travel around Europe to gain some worldly experience.
-After spending three years in France and Germany; learning the languages, working for a customs agent and then as an English tutor in Antibes and later Bendorf, Germany – Amies returned to England, where in 1930 he became a sales assistant in a ceramic wall-tile factory, after which he secured a trainee position as a weight machine salesman with W & T Avery Ltd. in Birmingham.
+After spending three years in France and Germany, learning the languages, working for a customs agent, as an English tutor in Antibes, and later Bendorf, Germany, Amies returned to England, where in 1930, he became a sales assistant in a ceramic wall-tile factory, after which he secured a trainee position as a weight machine salesman with W & T Avery Ltd. in Birmingham.